 The practice used patient surveys to obtain staff and patients' views about the service.
-We saw examples of suggestions from patients the practice had acted on.
-For example, changes had been made to the opening times as a result of patient feedback.
+They had recently enlisted the help of an external organisation to assist with seeking feedback from patients.

 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
-This is a national programme to allow patients to provide feedback about the NHS services they have used.
-NHS Choices feedback rated the practice 5/5.
-The FFT results showed 100% of patients would recommend the practice.
+This is a national programme to allow patients to provide feedback on NHS services they have used.

-The practice gathered feedback from staff through meetings, surveys, and informal discussions.
-Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted upon.
+The practice gathered feedback from staff through meetings, and informal discussions.
+Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.